AMythicDev/zigverm/README.md

 # zigvm
-Version manager for the Zig Programming Language
+Version manager for the Zig Programming Language.

-`zigvm` lets you install, remove and manage your Zig installation from a central location.
+It lets you install, remove and manage your Zig installation.

 **zigvm is in early stages of its development, it can do [basic things](#supported-features) and platform support may not be on par with other version managers.
 If you encounter issues or want to request a feature